pheymann/paulheymann-website/_posts/2020-05-28-on-reading-comprehension-original-thoughts.md

 ## Final words
 I will use the final words of this text to emphasis two points important to any reader who might decide to adopt the approach described above.
 First, as everything it has its limitations.
 This process cannot be applied to every book.
 For example, the content of some written works is truly dense and using highlights would extract significant parts of the text, which doesn’t make for a compressed representation.
 More on that in [Appendix 3](#3:%20Educational%20and%20dense%20books) .
 This reading approach worked for many historic foundational books and papers, but it can fail with other types.
 We have to keep that in mind and continue experimenting and improving this reading approach when friction arises.

-One last emphasis I want to make is that any interested reader should go back to the original source of this text, Mortimer Adler’s [How to Read a Book](https://en.wikipedia.org/wiki/How_to_Read_a_Book).
+One last point I want to emphasise is that any interested reader should go back to the original source of this text, Mortimer Adler’s [How to Read a Book](https://en.wikipedia.org/wiki/How_to_Read_a_Book).
 He describes, better than I can, why it matters to read and to read thoroughly and his arguments are even more prevalent today as they were during his time.

 ## Appendix
 ### 1: Personal reading setup
 In this section I will describe my personal setup for those who are interested.
 I am a digital reader.
 I have my books, highlights and notes with me no matter where I go.
-I don’t need to remind myself to take all the reading necessities with me all the time, they are simply just there.
-This setup also makes sure that backups a created frequently.
+I don’t need to remind myself to take all the reading necessities with me all the time, they are just there.
+This setup also makes sure that backups are created frequently.

 I use Amazon’s Kindle app across all my devices.
-It supports highlights and note taking and has an export functionality.
-Unfortunately, the app only produces HTML, which doesn’t read well in a document.
+It supports highlights and note taking and has an export function.
+Unfortunately, the app only produces HTML which doesn’t read well in a document.
 Therefore, I transform it into Markdown which I then embed into my document.
 The transformation is done with the [following script](?).

 For taking external notes and collecting all highlights I use [Bear App](https://bear.app/).
 It has convenient features like tagging of notes, cross-referencing between notes and synchronising across all my devices.